dodobirb/12-Supervised-Learning---Build-Evaluate-Models/README.md

 ## Technology

-This application was written in Python 3.9.4 .
+This application was written in Python 3.9.4 on a Windows 10 machine.

+---

 ## Contributors